 Will my personal information be seen by the USA?

 The US Patriot Act compels US-owned and US-based companies to provide all personal data regarding foreigners to various US agencies.
 Personal information you give to US companies is held in US-based databases and is accessed by the US government without warrant.
-This is spying, and VSC is not part of this.
-All of your personal data held by VSC is kept in Canada.
-None of your personal data held by VSC is subject to the US Patriot Act.
-Your data cannot be searched by the US government.
-Other visa companies in Canada are owned by US companies, and their Canadian clients' personal data can be read by the US government.
-So use Visa Services Canada, a real Canadian company, and protect your personal data.
+Your data cannot be searched by the US government inside a foreign embassy.
+US-based visa companies in Canada are owned by US companies, and their Canadian clients' personal data can be read by the US government.

 CHILD / MINOR TRAVEL AUTHORIZATION